 Warm days, outdoor workouts, and frequent dips in the pool are amazing.
 Unfortunately, hot summer days and workouts can also mean that your CGM sensor tape starts to peel, which could mean a shorter lifespan for your sensor.

 Obviously, nobody wants that, so I’ve tested different brands of Dexcom patches to see if they were comfortable to wear and could prolong my sensor lifetime.

-I tested these patches with a Dexcom G5 because that’s the type of CGM I wore up until recently when I upgraded to the Dexcom G6.
-However, I’ve found that the patches also work for the Dexcom G6 (most of the brands I tried offers patches for both Dexcom, Libre, Eversense, and Medtronic, as well as pump and BG meter adhesives).
+I tested these patches with a Dexcom sensor but most of the brands I tried offer patches for Dexcom, Freestyle Libre, Eversense, and Medtronic, as well as pump and blood glucose meter adhesives.

 Since I’ve only tested a handful of the patches available, feel free to add your favorite CGM tape in the comment below.